My research focuses on political parties and political behavior, social movements, and ethnic politics, with a regional focus on South Asia.

-My first book examines how elite parties can use social services to win mass support, through a study of Hindu nationalism in India.
-The book was published by Cambridge University Press (Studies in Comparative Politics) in 2014.
-The book and the dissertation on which it was based have won six prizes: the 2015 Gregory Luebbert Award for best book in comparative politics, the 2015 Leon Epstein Award for best book on political parties, and 2010 Gabriel Almond Award for best dissertation in comparative politics, all from the American Political Science Association.
-It has also won the 2010 Sardar Patel Prize for best dissertation on modern India in the humanities and social sciences.
+My first book examines how elite parties can use social services to win mass support, through a study of Hindu nationalism in India, and was published by Cambridge University Press (Studies in Comparative Politics) in 2014.
+This project has won numerous awards, including the 2015 Gregory Luebbert Award for best book in comparative politics, the 2015 Leon Epstein Award for best book on political parties, and 2010 Gabriel Almond Award for best dissertation in comparative politics, all from the American Political Science Association.
+It also won the 2010 Sardar Patel Prize for best dissertation on modern India in the humanities and social sciences.

 My articles are published or forthcoming in the American Journal of Political Science, American Political Science Review, Comparative Politics, Comparative Political Studies, Journal of Politics, World Politics, and other outlets.